VSJAT/MandelBrot-Set-NN/README.md

 # MandelBrot Set Neural Network
 A Neural Network that can generate images of the Mandelbrot Set

 The code for generating the image is taken from [Emergent Garden](https://github.com/MaxRobinsonTheGreat).
-I have mearly updated his code to use pytorch lightning.
+I have only updated his code to use pytorch lightning.
 Check out his video on the topic.

 https://www.youtube.com/watch?v=QmPBLroyHB0